What's causing your cold hands and feet?

 How does our body temperature work?

 Our bodies have amazingly sophisticated mechanisms to keep our vital internal organs at exactly the right temperature.
-One of these is shutting off circulation to your extremities anddirecting all the warm blood to your inner organs, causing cold hands and feet.
+One of these is shutting off circulation to your extremities and directing all the warm blood to your inner organs, causing cold hands and feet.

 Blood flow can reduce by 99% in the cold - and it's women who do it best.
 Part of this is hormone-related, so your tendency to suffer cold feet will vary during your menstrual cycle.
-Women also have a higher proportion of fat under the skin - great for insulating their internal organs but bad for blood supply to the skin.
+Women also have a higher proportion of fat under their skin - great for insulating their internal organs but bad for blood supply to the skin.

 Patient picks for Foot problems